magento/knowledge-base/docs/guides/metadata-validation.md

 ---
 ```

-### Missing Fields
+### Missing Fields in metadata

-Validation errors will occur if either the title or label fields are missing.
+A validation error will occur if either the title field or label field is missing from the metadata.

 **Example:**